oracle/node-oracledb/doc/api.md

 (FAN)](#connectionfan) and [Runtime Load Balancing (RLB)](#connectionrlb).

 This property was added in node-oracledb 2.2.
+Up until node-oracledb 4.0 the default value for `events` was *false*.

 ##### Example